How to Translate a Private Application with Weglot

 Once your web application includes the Weglot-Language-Preference header, you can proceed with the Weglot installation.

-3. Contact support:
+3. Contact our support team

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.